leap71/leap71.github.io/coding-for-engineers/4-classes.md

 Things sometimes get a bit confusing between the terms object and class, as they are sometimes used interchangeably.

-- An object is one instance of a class (something you created with `new` and assigned to a variable).
+- An object is an instance of a class (something you created with `new` and assigned to a variable).
 - A class is a certain type of object.
 It's the type of your variable.

 Let's do this: